TheOdinProject/curriculum/new_org/ruby/advanced_building_blocks.md

     > load `./your_script.rb`
     => true

 Another thing that you'll probably want to do at some point is to **access the variables that were passed to your script** from the command line.
-For instance, if you ran `$ ruby ./string_printer_script "howdy" "everyone"`, you've passed in "howdy" and "everyone".
+For instance, if you ran:

+    $ ruby ./string_printer_script "howdy" "everyone"

+You've passed in "howdy" and "everyone".
 You access it by digging into a special constant (a variable you shouldn't try to change) called `ARGV`, which is an array that contains all those arguments:

     # In our string_printer_script.rb file:
     inputted_strings = ARGV